DecimatorMind/Harper/WeeklyStatusDiary.md

 ## Week-5

-By the end of this week, the Music Player would be functional, but the data will have to be copied to the project rather than using the database.
+This week we worked on the Music Player that would be functional, but the song data will have to be copied to the project rather than using the database.
 This week we will complete the basic functionality of the music player with some additional features like background play, pause, Image Switch, SeekBar Functionality, Current Time, Duration calculation and many other small details that are very important to be implemented before we start making the database.
 After the Music Player is completed, we will work on the Backend of the application that is the local database.

+## Week-6